Oklahoma WIC Program >> Tulsa WIC Clinics

 It is the mission of the Muscogee (Creek) Nation WIC Program to provide supplemental foods and nutrition education at no cost to eligible pregnant women, postpartum women, breastfeeding women, infants, and children residing in Oklahoma.
 The WIC Program shall serve as an adjunct to good healthcare during critical times of growth and development, in order to prevent the occurrence of health problems and to improve the health status of these persons.

-Osage Nation Wic - Tulsa
+Osage Nation WIC - Tulsa

 1211 W 36th St. North, Space D, Tulsa OK 74127